tum-pbs/pbdl-book/diffphys.md

 products, we can integrate them into DL pipelines just like you would include a regular fully-connected layer or a ReLU activation.

-At this point, the following (very valid) question often comes up: "_Most physics solver can be broken down into a sequence of vector and matrix operations.
+At this point, the following (very valid) question arises: "_Most physics solvers can be broken down into a sequence of vector and matrix operations.
 All state-of-the-art DL frameworks support these, so why don't we just use these operators to realize our physics solver?_"